abelectronicsuk/ABElectronics_Python_Libraries/ExpanderPi/README.md

 adc.set_adc_refvoltage(4.096)
 ```

-Read the voltage from the ADC channel 1 at 1 second intervals:
+Read the voltage from the ADC channel 1 in single ended mode at 1 second intervals:

 ```
 while (True):
-  print adc.read_adc_voltage(1)
+  print adc.read_adc_voltage(1,0)
   time.sleep(1)
 ```

 # Class: DAC #

 The DAC class controls the 2 channel 12 bit digital to analogue converter.
 The DAC uses an internal voltage reference and can output a voltage between 0 and 2.048V.
+A gain setting allows you to increase the voltage to between 0 and 4.095V when gain is set to 2

 Functions:
 ----------